The Boros Collection, alternatively called the Bunker of Berlin, Banana Bunker, and, according to the New York Times, the “Hardest Club on...

 Damien Hirst is a brand, because the art form of the 21st century is marketing.
 To develop so strong a brand on so conspicuously threadbare a rationale is hugely creative – revolutionary even.

 Germaine Greer, writing for the Guardian, 22 September 2008.

 Hirst’s dealings with death have always remained a constant, while his monetary value continues to soar.

-The Mandalas exhibition is not overtly shocking.
+The Mandalas exhibition was not overtly shocking.
 It doesn’t do anything too wild – like 2016’s Treasures from the Wreck of the Unbelievable (which was described as “art for a post-truth world” and comes with a documentary available on Netflix).
-Nonetheless, the Mandalas are totally Hirst and totally captivating.
+Nonetheless, Hirst’s mandalas continue to captivate, shock, and provoke.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!